-Cat treats contain calories and may not be complete and balanced.
+Cat treats contain calories and are usually not complete and balanced.
+They’re meant to given just as an occasional treat.
 It’s therefore important that whenever you give cat snacks to your pet, you reduce their main meal by an equivalent calorific amount.
 You should also limit feline treats to no more than 10% of their total daily calorie intake, so that you don’t unbalance your cat’s overall diet.

 Ever heard of the ‘cat that got the cream’?
 Tradition has it that cats love milk - but really, their digestive systems are not designed to cope with the lactose in milk (a type of natural sugar found in milk products).
 In fact, many cats will develop diarrhoea if fed cow’s milk.

-Special cat milk is low in lactose to avoid these digestive upsets but, as with all treats, this milk contains calories and this should be taken into account to keep their diet balanced.
+Special cat milk is low in lactose to avoid these digestive upsets but, as with all cat treats, this milk contains calories and this should be taken into account to keep their diet balanced.
 Special cat milk should not be used as a substitute for water either – if you do give your cat specially-formulated cat milk, you should reduce their overall calorie intake accordingly.

 Treats or cat biscuits can be useful to give to your furry friend as rewards, and we all enjoy giving our pet a tasty treat to show how much we love them!